paliwal999harsh/siemen_unicorn/README.md

 # unicorn

-* it takes some time until a unicorn is produced, the request is blocked on requesters site and he need to wait.
+* it takes some time until a unicorn is produced, the request is blocked on requesters site, and he needs to wait.

-* to improve the situation adjust the code, so that the requester is receiving a request-id, with this request-id he can poll and validate if unicorns are produced
+* to improve the situation adjust the code, so that the requester is receiving a request-id, with this request-id,
+* he can poll and validate if unicorns are produced

 * if the unicorn is produced it should be returned though using fifo principle

-* adjust the code, so that every x seconds a new unicorn is produced at put to a store, which can be used to fulfill the requestQueue (LIFO Store)
+* adjust the code, so that every x seconds a new unicorn is produced at put to a store,
+* which can be used to fulfill the requestQueue (LIFO Store)

 * make sure, duplicate capabilities are not added to the unicorn